 1/4 cup chopped flat-leaf parsley

-Add linguine to the pot of water and cook until al dente, stirring occasionally.
+- Add linguine to the pot of water and cook until al dente, stirring occasionally, about 6 minutes.
 Drain.
 Toss pasta with 3 tablespoons butter and season to taste with salt and pepper.

 Place pasta on serving plates.
 Spoon chicken mixture over the pasta.
 Garnish with parsley sprigs, if desired, and serve.

 Our story started with lemon farmers in Sicily.
 In the early 19th century lemons would go on long voyages from Sicily to New Orleans, usually taking around 100 days.
 These Sicilians would create settlements in New Orleans and with them came pasta.

 The Fresina Family, our founders, were some of these original lemon farmers and started creating handmade pasta in New Orleans in 1926.
 Since then, the D’Agostino and Hayward families have continued their tradition of creating premium handmade pasta using pure semolina flour and water then cutting the pasta through bronze dies and air-drying in wooden cellars.

 Our pasta is still made the old-fashioned way, in our Baton Rouge pasta factory, using the “delicate” method developed centuries ago.
 Small quantities of pasta are extruded through bronze, carefully looped over wooden rods, straightened, and then air-dried in wooden cellars.
 Celebrated for its delicate texture and classic flavor, our pasta is handmade, all-natural, and preservative free, producing the best tasting pasta available on the market today.

 Our sauces are some of the most authentic sauces available outside of Italy.
 The sauces are handmade in small batches with a unique blend of fresh herbs and spices.
 Made without preservatives, each batch is carefully examined by our chefs and food scientists to ensure our sauces are the best tasting on the market.